-For more than 15 years, Abbott and its foundation, the Abbott Fund, have partnered with the Government of Tanzania to find lasting solutions to critical healthcare challenges.
+For nearly two decades, Abbott and its foundation, the Abbott Fund, have partnered with the Government of Tanzania to find lasting solutions to critical healthcare challenges.

 Abbott, the Abbott Fund and the Government of Tanzania are working to improve healthcare across the country.